Parenting the Plugged-In Child

 Vigilance: A young person seeks to expand her horizons--that's her job.
 But children and teens do not always stop to consider the later consequences of an action that seems fine at the time.
 Parenting means striking a frustrating, changing balance between knowing about and protecting our children from dangers, while at the same time giving them room to make their own mistakes so as to learn from them.
 But we cannot strike that balance without knowing what our children are doing in the first place.

-Now that my daughter has walked through a new door in her development as a technologically-savvy person, I know that my journey as her parent and companion has only begun.
+My daughter, who is now 11 years old, continues to walk through new doors in her development as a technologically-savvy person.
+I know that my journey as her parent and companion has only begun.
 I have no doubt that I will make plenty of mistakes, as will she.
 The good news?
 The journey will certainly never be dull.

 Tech@SMA: Check out SMA's Tech Site for the SMA policies, guidelines and great tips and FAQs about iPads, including troubleshooting tech issues at home.